Emergency Response: Misfuel Incidents

 If the engine has been started, the remediation process will be more extensive:

-• Complete fuel system extraction and flushing
+• Complete contaminated fuel removal and system flushing

 • Replacement of fuel pump, injectors, and filters